4 min read

 The photos of places such as Sankapala Mahavihara and Yapahuwa strike a deep chord.

-How can I see around the corner when it’s not photographed?
+I sometimes wonder how I can see around the corner when it’s not photographed?
 Am I channelling some energy that runs deeper within my genetic makeup?

 Culture

-My hunch was to have an orphan sent to a random village estate to be raised in a collective (unfinished book 4).
-Researching historical records, I discovered that those shipwrecked on Lanka’s shores were randomly placed in villages in 1s and 2s (Robert Knox’s experience, source).
+An early manuscript featured an orphan sent to a random village estate to be raised by a collective (draft, work in progress, book 4).
+While researching historical records, I discovered that those shipwrecked on Lanka’s shores were randomly placed in villages in 1s and 2s (Robert Knox’s experience, source).
+Because his story is told from the captive's perspective, I have to draw from Buddhist and Sri Lankan cultural practices to try to understand why people were subservient to the whims of the high king and why or how they would have compassion and curiosity for strangers.

 Is this some knowledge overheard, or did I instinctively feel this is what would be done in a predominantly Buddhist culture?

-This week I’ve struggled with my YA Fantasy series.
-For one, I’m wondering how much demonic possession belongs more in horror and whether or not the story I’ve written could be considered historic.
-I’m doing the research but making up huge swathes of details.
-I don’t know names, faces, places.
-It’s all based on recorded folklore.
+I’ve struggled with whether I'm writing a YA Fantasy series.
+It's not, though the story is one I would give my teenager to read.
+For one, I’m wondering how much demonic possession belongs more in horror and whether or not the story I’ve written could be considered historical fiction.
+Eventually, I was convinced its literary fiction on account of comparable titles and the feedback of my peers.

 Excerpt from the Journal of the Ceylon Branch of the Royal Asiatic Society, Volume 4, Colombo Apothecaries Company, Published in 1866 (an actual book recording the tellings of villagers)